userfront/guide/all/guide/passthrough.md

 For all successful login requests (passthrough or not), Userfront generates a standard response based on the [Log in with password](https://userfront.com/docs/api-client.html#log-in-with-password) endpoint and sends this response to the client.

 If you are using the toolkit [login form](/guide/toolkit/automatic-login-form-html.html) or Core JS [login()](/docs/js.html#login-via-password-method) method on the client, this response is handled automatically and the user is logged in.

+Using this approach, you get a standard set of client-side interactions for all new and existing users while you migrate your login to a new system.

 ::::
 :::: right